-Together with a couple of friends, including Adam Pritzker who has previously been featured on the DealMakers podcast, they started General Assembly.
+Together with a couple of friends, including Adam Pritzker who has previously been featured on the Dealmakers Show, they started General Assembly.

 It began with an early coworking space, event space and hosting tech related job fairs.
 Then in a classroom they began offering class.
 Every night they would test something new.

 Without having raised any money, the classes became a hit.
 It went from one night a week, to multiple nights, workshops during the day and even weekends.
 Before long this one little classroom was bringing in more revenue than the rest of the business put together.
 In just four months they had gone from zero to more than $1M in revenue.